With summer winding down in Manassas, now is a good time to get a head start on air conditioner maintenance.

 2. Clean the Outside

-Then use the vacuum to cautiously clean the metallic fins.
-These components are also known as condenser coils and transfer heat away from your unit.
+Then use the vacuum to gently clean the metallic fins.
+These pieces are also referred to as condenser coils and transfer heat away from your unit.

-You need to be cautious with these delicate coils.
-Misshapen or crumpled fins can impact efficiency.
+You need to be cautious with these fragile coils.
+Warped or crushed fins can influence efficiency.

 3. Fix Bent Fins

-Use a butter knife to rearrange warped fins.
-You can also get a fin comb from an appliance part website.
-A pro from Air-Right Energy Design should fix severe damage.
+Use a butter knife to adjust bent fins.
+You can also buy a fin comb from an appliance part retailer.
+A pro from Air-Right Energy Design should handle extensive damage.

 4. Clean the Inside

-After taking out the fan, dig out leaves and other yard rubbish.
-Then mop the inside of the unit with a wet cloth.
+After extracting the fan, dig out leaves and other yard litter.
+Then mop the inside of the equipment with a wet rag.

 The only coil cleaner you need is water.
-Use slight pressure from a hose nozzle to clean the fins, showering water from the inside out.
-Put the fan back in once you’re completed.
+Use gentle pressure from a hose nozzle to clean the fins, showering water from the inside out.
+Reinstall the fan once you’re completed.

 5. Test Your Air Conditioner

-Now it’s time to restore power and turn your air conditioner back on.
-If it’s not working properly, give us a call at 703-260-1148.
+It’s safe to restore power and turn your air conditioner back on.
+If it’s not operating correctly, reach out to us a call at 703-260-1148.

 Related: Air Conditioner Service: Pay a Little Now, Save Later